tsr9804/infant-incubator-assignment/Readme.md

 **What to Submit**

-On NYU Classes, submit a link to your GitHub repository.
+On NYU Brightspace, submit a link to your GitHub repository.

 The repository should contain:
 - Your testcases for Part1